Job Market Paper

 FinTech in the US mortgage industry

 The U.S mortgage industry has experienced a rapid transformation, with an increasing number of lenders adopting technological innovations that allow potential borrowers to complete their mortgage application process online, reducing the need for face-to-face interaction with loan officers.
 The market share of financial institutions offering this type of service has increased significantly in recent years, reaching 9.5\% of the originations in 2017.
 This paper examines the response of incumbent mortgage lenders to the advent of this technology.
 I find that the increased availability of lenders providing online mortgages has had a differentiated impact on the volume of applications and loan originations for incumbent providers depending on their size.
 The results suggest that local lenders are better able to differentiate from FinTech institutions by offering services that are appealing to some segments of borrowers.
 By contrast, mortgages provided by FinTech seem to be a closer substitute for the services provided by large financial institutions.
-As a result, these competitors have seen a reduction in their market share after FinTech entry.

 Measuring systemic risk in the Colombian financial system: A systemic contingent claims approach Capera, L. Gomez, E., Laverde, M., Morales-Mosquera M. A. (2013) Measuring systemic risk in the Colombian financial system: A systemic contingent claims approach.
 Journal of Risk Management in Financial Institutions Volume 6, Issue 3, 253-279.